 Recent global financial conditions and commodity markets have been volatile.
 From time to time, access to financing has been negatively affected by many factors, including the financial distress of banks and other credit market participants.
 This volatility has from time to time affected and may in the future affect our ability to obtain equity or debt financing on acceptable terms, and may make it more difficult to plan our operations and to operate effectively.
-If this volatility and market disruption continues, our operations and financial condition could be adversely affected.
+If volatility and market disruption affects our access to financing on reasonable terms, our operations and financial condition could be adversely affected.